core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 protocol such as DTLS, TLS, or OSCORE, as an attacker otherwise can easily forge false requests and responses.

-##  The Blocking Attack
+##  The Selective Blocking Attack

-An on-path attacker can block the delivery of any number of requests or responses.
+An on-path attacker can block the delivery of selective of requests or responses while letting through others.
+The selective blocking attack is not specific to CoAP but is especially important to consider for actuators and is an important building block for the other CoAP specific attacks described in the document that block or delay selective messages.

-The attack can also be performed by an attacker jamming the lower layer radio protocol.
-This is true even if a security protocol like DTLS, TLS, or OSCORE is used.
+The selective blocking attack is possible even if a security protocol like DTLS, TLS, or OSCORE is used.
 Encryption makes selective blocking of messages harder, but not impossible or even infeasible.
 With DTLS and TLS, proxies can read the complete CoAP message, and with OSCORE, the CoAP header and several CoAP